skip to main content

 Group Descriptions

 University Health Services offers a variety of group counseling options, including topic-specific groups, support groups and process groups.
 Learn more about this semester’s offerings in the descriptions below.
 Most groups fill as the semester progresses, and students may check the Group Interest Form for updated group availability and to submit a request to participate in an open group.
 University Health Services will contact students via the appointment portal regarding submitted Group Interest Forms and to outline next steps.
 While waiting to be contacted, students should complete the required paperwork in the portal and enable text messaging alerts for future communications.
+Groups typically start at the beginning of each fall, spring and summer semester.

 University Health Services provide services for all Texas A&M University students.
 If you do not see a group that fits your needs, please reach out to uhsinfo@tamu.edu so we can provide you services that meet your needs.